It’s time for a spring cleaning… on your social media profiles, that is.

 Darren Cooper

-With dramatic typography and saturated colors, Darren Cooper’s design for an Easter event is eye-catching, with a non-traditional style that helps set it apart from the pastels and bunnies common to many Easter- and spring-themed promotional materials.
+With dramatic typography and saturated colors, Darren Cooper(opens in a new tab or window)’s design for an Easter event is eye-catching, with a non-traditional style that helps set it apart from the pastels and bunnies common to many Easter- and spring-themed promotional materials.

 The design’s bold, easy-to-read layout is a smart move to help it get seen on social media channels.
 This piece was cropped from the event poster, so the consistent imagery will create familiarity across multiple advertising methods.